cmaloney/dcos-docs/_pages/usage/services/hdfs.md

     2. [SSH to your agent node][2].

     3. Navigate to your data directory in the agent node.
-In DCOS, the default location for HDFS data directories is `/var/lib/hdfs`.
+In DC/OS, the default location for HDFS data directories is `/var/lib/hdfs`.

             $ cd /var/lib